moderndatacompany/dataos.info/docs/resources/stacks/flare/creating_flare_jobs.md

 ### **Check Required Permissions to Run the Flare Workflow**

-Before proceeding to run a Flare Workflow, kindly ensure that you have the necessary permissions.
+Before running a Flare Workflow, ensure you have the necessary permissions.
 To execute the Flare Workflow through the CLI, you must possess the `roles:id:data-dev`, `roles:id:depot-manager`, `roles:id:depot-reader`, and `roles:id:user` tags.

 > If you don’t have the required permissions, you will get the `Forbidden Error` message.
 >